fs-feup/autonomous-systems/docs/tutorials/environment_setup/ros2_docker_vscode_coding_environment.md

 	"initializeCommand": "echo Initialize...."
 }
 ```
 With CTRL+F find "user" and replace it by your pc user (for sudo access).
-Run `echo $USERNAME` in the terminal if you don't know this.
+Run `echo $USERNAME` or `echo $USER` in the terminal if you don't know this.
 Next, add the following to the Dockerfile

 ```dockerfile
 FROM ros:humble-ros-base-jammy
 ARG USERNAME=user